mozilla/webdev-bootcamp/index.rst

 .. warning::
    This document is strictly a guide.
-If the documentation told you to jump off a cliff, would you?
+If the documentation told you to jump off a cliff, `would you <http://xkcd.com/1170/>`_?
 Likewise, if you can do something better, or if you think what's been documented is not right, challenge it and make life better for your webdev siblings.